clintonboys/clintonboys.com/content/projects/aus-pr/index.md

 ---

-1990 was the year of the Democrats - winning 11.26% of first preference votes from over one million Australians, they have 17 seats in our PR parliament, coming largely at the expense of the Labor party.
+1990 was the year of the Democrats &mdash; winning 11.26% of first preference votes from over one million Australians, they have 17 seats in our PR parliament, coming largely at the expense of the Labor party.
 The difference between the blocs remains essentially the same as last year, but within the left-wing bloc Hawke's standing as Prime Minister would take a hit after the 6.5% swing against Labor.

 The leader of the Australian Democrats, Janine Haines, who in reality stood down as leader after this election, finds herself in an enviable position after this election, much like Nick Clegg and his Liberal Democrats after the 2010 UK election (although a Labor-Democrats coalition is much more natural than the Conservative-Liberal Democrats one that transpired in 2010).
 Since Hawke has no lower house majority without Haines and her 17 seats, she becomes Deputy Prime Minister and several ministerial portfolios are given to senior Democrats.